pippinbarr/cart263-2021/topics/javascript/first-class-functions.md

 #### Writing an arrow function

-Previously, we wrote out anonymous function like this...
+Previously, we wrote an anonymous function like this...

 ```javascript
 setTimeout(function () {